-The Company acted during the Report Period to raise debt through the issue of Series E and F Bonds in January 2019 and expansion of such series in December 2019 in the scope of approx. NIS 3.9 billion, with an average duration of approx. 7.4 years and weighted, effective, index-linked interest of approx. 1.1%.
+The Company acted during the Report Period to raise debt by means of expanding Series E and Series F Bonds in April 2020, by approx. NIS 1.7 billion, with an average duration of approx. 7 years and weighted index-linked interest at the rate of approx. 1.3%.
 For details on the debt raising, see Section 19 of Chapter A of this Report.